-The Provost and Vice-President, Academic Affairs holds an outstanding position within the University, which makes him the highest ranking officer after the President.
-Amongst his numerous responsibilities, he is in charge of accomplishing, in collaboration with the faculties' deans, the following functions:
+The Provost and Vice-President, Academic Affairs holds an outstanding position within the University, which makes her the highest ranking officer after the President.
+Amongst her numerous responsibilities, she is in charge of accomplishing, in collaboration with the faculties' deans, the following functions:

 - set the University's broad academic directions;